avivdotan/ICC_demos/README.md

 - Copy the notebook's URL and paste it [here](http://pluto-on-binder.glitch.me/).
 - Open the output link.
-- Go have a coffee, this will take some time.
+- Wait, this will take some time.
 - Play with the notebook!

 **Note:** Running Pluto.jl notebooks via [Binder](https://mybinder.org/) is ***slow*** (especially at loading).
 Some notebooks *might even fail to load* due to timeouts.
 Try running *locally* if possible.